cemileblks/console-finances/README.md

 # <Console-Finances>

 ## Description
-This project is aimed to analyze financial records of a company given the dataset in the file.
-The analysis can be viewed by opening the console which should provide calculations of total months, the total amount of Profits/Losses, average change, and, greatest increase and decrease in Profits/Losses.
+This project is aimed to analyze the financial records of a company given the dataset in the file.
+The analysis can be viewed by opening the console which should provide calculations of total months, the total amount of Profits/Losses, average change, and, the greatest increase and decrease in Profits/Losses.

 ## Usage

-The image below shows the website when console is opened.
+The image below shows the website when the console is opened.
 It provides all the aspects that were analyzed for the financial records of the company.

 ![Console Finances website displaying how it should look once opened with console contents](assets/images/screenshot.png)